johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-11-18-azure-standard-tests-with-bicep.md

 @description('The resource id of the app insights which the webtest will reference') param appInsightsResourceId string

-@description('The name of the webtest to create') param webTestName string
+@description('The name of the test to create') param standardTestName string

 @description('URL to test')
 param urlToTest string